codetopiacommunity/Single-Price-Grid-Component/README.md

 - You have **forked the repository** from the **Codetopia Community Repo**.
 - You have **Admin access** to the forked repository.
-- You have the **GitHub username or email** (associated with GitHub) of the collaborator you wish to invite.
+- You have the **GitHub username or email** (associated with GitHub) of the collaborator you have been assigned to.

 ---